 Create a scholarship.
 Show your community that your company cares about academics by creating a scholarship for one or more local students.

 Consider a scholarship that specifically supports students who are planning on pursuing a career in or that deals with the janitorial/sanitation industry.
 The scholarship doesn’t have to cost you thousands of dollars; even a small fund can be extremely helpful to any student.

 These ideas are just the beginning.
 Don’t be afraid to get creative and find unique ways to support and serve your community, which will help you gain loyal customers.
 When you take care of customers, they will allow your business to thrive.
 Remember, it is the little things that matter.

-CleanTelligent Software offers many solutions to help improve your customer loyalty, such as coaching, mobile inspections, and work orders.
+CleanTelligent Software offers many solutions to help improve your customer loyalty, such as mobile inspections and work orders.
 Visit our solutions page to learn more!